 Is there a cancellation fee?

 I understand that sometimes things come up.
-But if you cancel with less than 24 hours notice there may be a cancellation fee.
+But if you cancel with less than 24 hours notice there will be a cancellation fee.